 - Thrive Ultimatum: Add countdown timers, run complex evergreen scarcity campaigns and much more.

-Thrive has also established a central dashboard inside WordPress where you can manage and set up settings for the Thrive product suite.
+Thrive has also established a main dashboard inside WordPress where you can handle and set up settings for the Thrive item suite.

 The Thrive Dashboard divides into two parts:

 - Installed products

 - Thrive features